ssideris/Data_Engineering_Concepts/README.md

 Many of the included infrastructures were inspired by the DataTalksClub / data-engineering-zoomcamp.

-The Repository will be updated regularly with newly suggested Data Management Infrustructures and Tools.
+The Repository will be updated regularly with newly suggested Data Management Infrastructures and Tools.